PraveenMp/videorecord/README.md

   1. Download to source code
   2. Navigate to source folder in the Node command prompt
   3. run http-server..
 In case if you don't have http-server install using npm install http-server -g
-  4. Your should be able to run  your application in your localhosr server.
+  4. Your should be able to run  your application in your localhost.
 Check the port number in the command line
+  5. Open browser and run localhost:8080